These difficult and sometimes confusing feelings can last for years.

 Therapy can be invaluable to people experiencing gender identity issues.
 An experienced therapist should be able to assist with the many challenges that transgender people face.
 Discussing feelings in therapy can help make sense of gender issues and help with difficult transitions.

-We’ve helped many transgendered people work through their own process of personal understanding, acceptance and expression.
+We’ve helped many transgender people work through their own process of personal understanding, acceptance and expression.

-And like everyone else, the issues that transgendered people bring to therapy can be about anything.
+And like everyone else, the issues that transgender people bring to therapy can be about anything.

 Getting started with gender-related support in Brighton

 Your first meeting will provide an opportunity to speak with a therapist about your feelings or concerns.
 This initial appointment usually lasts about one hour.
 Your therapist will help determine how we might best support you and you will have an opportunity to ask any questions you may have about counselling for gender-related issues.